Atriya walked into his apartment, tracking dirt. He was still wearing his ruck.

 He tried to brush it off and concentrate on the book.
 The passage he’d arrived at was about a monk named Takuan teaching an unnamed student.
 It described the student as having such a fearsome aura—

 Aura?
 What kind of hokey-ass nonsense was that?

 —that men fled from him.
 The whole point of the lesson seemed to be that it was a mistake to be too aggressive.
 Reading it only compounded Atriya’s annoyance.

 Who the fuck wouldn’t want their enemies scared of them?

 The excerpt was frustrating and nonsensical.
 Fed up, he closed the holo screen and leaned back, closing his eyes and trying to stop his thoughts.

 No use.
-He sat for a good fifteen minutes trying in vain to push away the memory of the stragglers falling behind and getting beaten, as well as the more recent sight of the putrid, fucked up fruit.
-It had appeared as if it had been seemingly alive—and not in a good way.
+He sat for a good fifteen minutes, trying in vain to push away the memory of the stragglers falling behind and getting beaten, as well as the more recent sight of the putrid, fucked up fruit.
+He couldn’t help thinking that it had looked alive—and not in a good way.

 Over and over, he saw the beleaguered candidates failing to keep up.
-Over and over, he saw the grotesquely bloated pomegranates plopping sickly onto the kitchen tile; they were so rotten that you could almost see the gas built up from the decomposition pushing its way out.
+Over and over, he saw the bloated pomegranates plopping sickly onto the kitchen tile; they were so rotten that you could almost see the gas built up inside them pushing its way out.

-In his mind he could hear the fumes from the fruit groaning and sighing like a retarded mutant, garnering pity from being in extreme pain but still warranting strict caution because of its dumb, hulking strength.
-The noxious gas consumed his attention, expanding in a repulsive, corrupted miasma.
+In his mind he could hear the fumes from the fruit groaning and sighing, like some kind of retarded mutant, garnering pity from the pain it was in but still warranting strict caution due to its dumb, hulking strength.
+The noxious gas consumed his attention; in his mind’s eye, it kept expanding into a repulsive, corrupted miasma.